 More Directing Programming

-In addition to participating in a curated schedule of Ready to Direct Competition participants are invited and encouraged to participate in the variety of workshops and events geared toward directors that take place at the annual SETC Convention.
+In addition to participating in a curated schedule of Ready to Direct events, candidates are invited and encouraged to participate in the variety of workshops and events geared toward directors that take place at the annual SETC Convention.
 The annual Directing Interest Meeting offers an opportunity to get more involved with SETC’s directing community.
-Each year brings a new selection of directing-related workshops.
-Browse our most recent online schedule for a glimpse at what you might expect: https://2019setcconvention.sched.com/overview/type/Workshop/Directing
+Each year brings a new selection of directing-related workshops and panels.

 2018 Winner and Hiring Company

 Sarah Balli is trained as both a visual designer and theatrical director.
 As an artist, Sarah has experience with a multitude of mediums, ranging from oil painting to graphic design.
 Upon successfully earning a BA in Theatre Design from Southeastern Louisiana University, she became the first winner of SETC’s inaugural Ready to Direct Competition.
 As a director, Sarah sees herself as a creative collaborator.
 She has served as a director, designer and dramaturge.
 Sarah’s interest in social justice and theatre continues to drive her work, including directing and designing Ntozake Shange’s complex choreopoem, for colored girls who have considered suicide / when the rainbow is enuf for her undergraduate senior thesis.